Law Abiding Citizen: Plot

-In a Philadelphia home invasion, Clarence Darby murders the wife and daughter of engineer Clyde Shelton, who is forced to watch.
-Prosecuting attorney Nick Rice is unable to securely convict Darby due to mishandled evidence.
-Unwilling to risk lowering his high conviction rate, he makes a deal with Darby; in exchange for testifying against his accomplice, Rupert Ames (who only intended to steal from Clyde and flee), Darby will plead guilty to third degree murder and receive a lighter sentence.
-Ames is convicted and sentenced to death, while Darby is released after a few years.
-Clyde feels betrayed by Nick and the justice system.
+During a home invasion in Philadelphia, Clarence Darby violently assaults, rapes and murders the wife and slays the daughter of engineer Clyde Shelton, who is forced to watch, but not before receiving a knife wound from him.
+Prosecuting attorney Nick Rice is unable to convict Darby due to mishandled evidence.
+Unwilling to risk lowering his high conviction rate, Nick makes a plea deal with Darby; Darby will testify against his accomplice Rupert Ames (who is guilty of felony murder), while Darby pleads guilty to third-degree murder and receives a sentence of no more than three years.

-Ten years later, Ames is executed via lethal injection, but he dies in agonizing pain due to a chemical alteration; evidence implicates Darby, who is alerted by an anonymous caller.
-The caller, using an electronically distorted voice and knowledge of cocaine and a possibly underaged woman in his apartment, warns Darby that he's looking at life in prison.
-Darby hijacks a police car, forcing a lone officer to drive to a deserted warehouse.
-The officer reveals that he is Clyde, and was also the caller.
-His gun paralyzes Darby with tetrodotoxin-coated spikes; Clyde straps Darby to a table, makes medical preparations to prolong Darby's suffering, and then video-records himself slowly dismembering Darby before eventually decapitating him.
-When Darby's remains are found, evidence ties his death to Clyde; Clyde willingly surrenders and goes to prison.
+Ten years later, during Ames' execution via lethal injection, he surprisingly dies in agonizing pain.
+The police find the chemicals had been tampered with and evidence left behind implicates Darby.
+An anonymous caller warns him law enforcement is on their way to arrest him.
+Following the caller's instructions, Darby ditches his gun and hijacks a police car, forcing a lone officer to drive to a deserted warehouse.
+The officer is revealed to be Clyde, also the caller.
+Darby attempts to shoot Clyde, but instead, the gun paralyzes Darby with tetrodotoxin-coated spikes.
+Clyde then straps Darby to a table, makes medical preparations to prolong Darby's suffering, then records himself (disguised) slowly dismembering and eventually killing Darby.
+When Darby's remains are found on property he owns, Clyde allows himself to be arrested and goes to prison.

-In prison, Clyde demands a new mattress in his cell in exchange for a "confession."
+In prison, Clyde demands a new mattress in his cell in exchange for a "confession".
 Nick initially refuses, but after learning that Clyde traumatized Nick's family with the video of Darby's murder, District Attorney Jonas Cantrell orders Nick to make the deal.
-In court, Clyde represents himself and successfully argues he should be granted bail, but is jailed for contempt of court after berating the judge for accepting the legal precedent he cited, believing her too easily convinced and eager to let madmen and murderers back on the street.
+In court, Clyde represents himself and successfully argues, before Judge Laura Burch, that he should be granted bail.
+He then belittles Burch for accepting the legal precedent he cited, reveals that he knows that Burch lazily convicted Ames and gave Darby a meaningless sentence, and criticizes her for being too easily convinced and eager to release potential criminals; Clyde is then denied bail and also jailed for contempt of court.

-After giving Nick his confession, Clyde demands an elaborate steak lunch and a music player be delivered to his cell by a specific time, in exchange for the location of Darby's lawyer, who was reported missing.
-Nick agrees, though the lunch is delayed a few minutes by the warden's security measures.
-Once he has his meal, Clyde provides the location of the lawyer.
-Nick is too late to save Darby's lawyer as he was suffocated by time-mechanized materials while Clyde's lunch was delayed.
-After sharing his meal with a cellmate, Clyde proceeds to kill him with his steak bone, forcing the warden to secure him in solitary confinement.
+After giving Nick his confession, Clyde demands an elaborate steak lunch from Del Frisco's and his iPod be delivered to his cell by a specific time, in exchange for the location of Darby's now-missing lawyer, Bill Reynolds.
+Nick agrees, though the lunch is purposely delayed a few minutes by the self-important warden.
+Once he receives his meal, Clyde provides the coordinates to Reynolds, but Reynolds dies due to a precisely timed device.
+Meanwhile, Clyde kills his cellmate using the bone from his steak, forcing the warden to secure him in solitary confinement.